 - The number of health and wellness centers we operate on cruise ships and in destination resorts.
-The number of cruise ships on which we operate during each period is primarily impacted by our renewal of existing cruise ship partner agreements, introductions of new ships to service under our existing agreements, agreements with new cruise line partners, ships temporarily out of service for maintenance and repair, and ships prevented from sailing due to outbreaks of illnesses, such as the recent pandemic, among other factors.
-The number of destination resorts in which we operate during each period is primarily attributable to renewal of existing agreements with destination resort partners and destination resorts prevented from operating due to outbreaks of illnesses, such as the recent pandemic, among other factors. - The size and offerings of new health and wellness centers.
+The number of cruise ships on which we operate during each period is primarily impacted by our renewal of existing cruise ship partner agreements, introductions of new ships to service under our existing agreements, agreements with new cruise line partners, ships temporarily out of service for maintenance and repair, and ships prevented from sailing due to outbreaks of illnesses, among other factors.
+The number of destination resorts in which we operate during each period is primarily attributable to renewal of existing agreements with destination resort partners and destination resorts prevented from operating due to outbreaks of illnesses, among other factors. - The size and offerings of new health and wellness centers.
 We have focused on innovating and implementing higher value added and price point services such as medi-spa and advanced facial techniques, which require treatment rooms equipped with specific equipment and staff trained to perform these services.
-As our cruise line partners continue to invest in new ships with enhanced health and wellness centers that allow for more advanced treatment rooms and larger staff sizes, we are able to increase the availability of these services, driving an overall shift towards a more profitable service mix.
+As our cruise line partners continue to invest in new

-- Expansion of value-added services and products and increased pricing across modalities in existing health and wellness centers.
+- ships with enhanced health and wellness centers that allow for more advanced treatment rooms and larger staff sizes, we are able to increase the availability of these services, driving an overall shift towards a more profitable service mix. - Expansion of value-added services and products and increased pricing across modalities in existing health and wellness centers.
 We continue to introduce and expand our higher value added and price point offerings in existing health and wellness centers, including introducing premium medi-spa, acupuncture, and advanced facial services, resulting in higher guest demand and spending.
 In addition, we have increased pricing across our brands for our core services. - The mix of ship count across contemporary, premium, luxury and budget categories.
 Revenue generated per shipboard health and wellness center differs across contemporary, premium, luxury and budget ship categories due to the size of the health and wellness centers, services offered and guest socioeconomic factors. - The mix of cruise itineraries.
 Revenue generated per shipboard health and wellness center is influenced by cruise itinerary, including length of cruise, number of sea days versus port days, which impacts center utilization, and the geographic sailing region, which may impact ship category and offerings of services and products to align with guest socioeconomic mix and preferences. - Collaboration with cruise line partners, including targeted marketing and promotion initiatives, as well as implementation of proprietary technologies to increase center utilization via pre-booking and pre-payment of health and wellness services.
-We directly market and promote to onboard passengers as a result of enhanced collaboration with certain of our cruise line partners.
+We directly market and promote to onboard passengers as a result of increasing collaboration with our cruise line partners.
 We also utilize our proprietary health and wellness services pre-booking and pre-payment technology platforms integrated with certain of our cruise line partners' pre-cruise planning systems.
 These areas of increased collaboration with cruise line partners are resulting in higher productivity, revenue generation, and profitability across our health and wellness centers. - The impact of weather.
-Our health and wellness centers onboard cruise ships and in select destination resorts may be negatively affected by hurricanes, particularly during the August through October period, which may be increasing in frequency and intensity due to climate change. - Other risks and uncertainties.
+Our health and wellness centers onboard cruise ships and in select destination resorts may be negatively affected by the frequency and intensity of hurricanes, which may be impacted by climate change.
+The negative impact of hurricanes in the Northern Hemisphere is highest during peak season, from August through October. - Other risks and uncertainties.
 Our revenues and financial performance may be impacted by other risks and uncertainties, including, without limitation, those set forth under the section entitled "Risk Factors".